BrewingWeasel/gleamgen/README.md

   let mod = {
     use imported_io <- module.with_import(import_.new(["gleam", "io"]))

-    // module_used is of the type Expression(String)
+    // module_used is of type Expression(String)
     use module_used <- module.with_constant(
+      module.DefinitionAttributes(
-      "module_used",
+        name: "module_used",
+        is_public: False,
+        decorators: [],
+      ),
       expression.string("Gleamgen"),
     )

     use greeter <- module.with_function(
+      module.DefinitionAttributes(
-      "greeter",
+        name: "greeter",
+        is_public: False,
+        decorators: [],
+      ),
       function.new1(
         arg1: #("greeting", types.string()),
-        // we have said that greeter returns a string, so handler returning
+        // we have said that greeter returns a string, so handler returning anything
-        // anything else would be a type error
+        // else would be a type error
         returns: types.string(),
         handler: fn(greeting) {
           greeting
           |> expression.concat_string(expression.string(" from "))
-          // trying to concatenate any other type would be a compilation error
+          // trying to concat any other type would be a compilation error
           |> expression.concat_string(module_used)
         },
       ),